20 Types of Screwdrivers & How They Use | Daily Life Tools

 A flathead screwdriver is a simple hand tool that serves to help remove or tighten a variety of screws.
 Screwdrivers come in a wide range of sizes, from tiny 1-2mm ones to heavy-duty 3 ones.

 Flathead drivers are used for driving slotted screws (slotted is a style that allows for fastener loosening or tightening via a simple sliding motion and is prevalent in most modern applications).
-This flathead drivers come in both flat and Philips designs.
+This flathead driver comes in both flat and Philips designs.

 2. Phillips Head Screwdrivers

-In daily life we use different types of screwdrivers.
-A Phillips head screwdriver may be a common type of screwdriver with a cross-shaped head.
+In daily life, we use different types of screwdrivers.
+A Phillips head screwdriver may be a common type with a cross-shaped head.

-This screwdriver is usually used on a variety of wood, screws and other machines with slotted heads.
-While they need many different uses, they will also strip out screws if they aren’t handled correctly.
+This screwdriver is usually used on various wood, screws, and other machines with slotted heads.
+While they need many different uses, they strip out screws if handled incorrectly.

 The most common size is #8 (approx. 5/32-inch in diameter).

-But the acceptable size of screw will depend on your project.
+But the acceptable size of the screw will depend on your project.

 3. Pozidriv Screwdrivers

 The Pozidriv screwdriver is used for Pozidriv screws, a type of Torx drive.
-The Pozidriv design was created by NASA and is common in aerospace and military applications.
+NASA created the Pozidriv design, which is common in aerospace and military applications.

 Pozidriv Screwdrivers